HexalCCG/hexal/card-design/fire.md

 Hero - **Commander Adela**
 	Cost: channel 5 Fire creatures
 	5 health
 	Your Fire creatures have +1 attack.
-At the end of your turn, if your opponent took damage this turn, you may draw a card.
+At the end of your turn, if your opponent took damage this turn, draw a card.

 ## Spell - Action Instant